 Through innovative methods and unwavering commitment to each Learner’s success, we support the organization in empowering nurses to continually improve quality of patient care, effectiveness and efficiency of the practice environment, and the quality of their own lives.

-COS evidenced-based curriculum reflects current research and our own experience with nursing staff.
+COS evidence-based curriculum reflects current research and our own experience with nursing staff.
 It is customized to achieve maximum benefit for patient, staff, and hospital.

 Each course of study is consistent with the on-going work of the Institute of Medicine (now the Health and Medicine Division); the Joint Commission; National Council of State Boards of Nursing; and the Robert Wood Johnson Foundation.